wilwade/ecosystem-map/DESCRIPTION.md

 ## Awareness funnel

+**⚠️**  Awareness metrics are only working on a webpage and may not be accurate as the script that updates Twitter is outdated.
+We can still make it work if the need arises.
 > [!NOTE]
 > Media exposure is the metrics that we used for several reasons:
 > Identify the most popular marketing channels and calculate average values across the engagement funnel for the ecosystem to then compare with the competitors.